Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/03-drop-column/README.md

   }, []);
 ```

-We now have the information about what we are dragging and the destination where we want to drop it.
+Now we have the information about what we are dragging and the destination where we want to drop it.

-Next, we need to detect when the drop has been successfully made and update the application state.
+Next, we need to detect when the drop has been successfully achieved and update the application state.

-Here, the _monitor_ from the drag-and-drop library helps us a lot.
-This allows us to monitor if a drop has occurred and get the data of the cardId and the destination column, allowing us to update our application state and add the card to the destination column.
+To do this the _monitor_ function from the drag-and-drop library is of great help.
+This allows us to monitor if a drop has occurred and obtain the data of the cardId and the destination column, allowing us to update our application state and add the card to the destination column.

 The most logical place to add this monitor is in the _kanban.container.tsx_ since that’s where we have the kanban content state.